team-capex/big-map-archive-api-client/README.md

 ## Demo archive

-In addition to the main production archive (with daily backups), a [demo archive](https://big-map-archive-demo.materialscloud.org/) is available so that you can practice creating and managing records via the API.
+In addition to the main production archive (with daily backups), a [demo archive](https://big-map-archive-demo.materialscloud.org/) is available so that you can practice creating and managing records via the application programming interface (API).
 For testing purposes, use the demo archive.

 ## User accounts